PA NEN Mission

 The Pennsylvania Nutrition Education Network facilitates communication among individuals and organizations engaged with improving nutrition in our communities.
 We work to ensure that effective, evidence-based, appropriate nutrition resources - primarily for low income populations - are available across the state.

-First conceived in November 1996, the Pennsylvania Nutrition Education Network provides a forum for public and private agencies and other groups working with the food stamp population of Pennsylvania to share information about current nutrition education efforts and to plan and implement innovative strategies.
+First conceived in November 1996, the Pennsylvania Nutrition Education Network provides a forum- for public and private agencies and other groups working with Pennsylvanians eligible for the Supplemental Nutrition Assistance Program (SNAP)- to share information about current nutrition education efforts and to plan and implement innovative strategies.

 PA NEN Initiatives